czoido/conan-io.github.io/_posts/2021-09-01-Conan-XRay-Integration.markdown

 - Add a repo to xray
 - Add watches, policies, rules
-- Create a rule that blocks downloads, send emails
+- Create a rule that blocks downloads, send emails, more options: use webhooks to push notify to slack, create a jira ticket...

 ------
 THINGS I MAY USE: